acallejasp/fdsw-github/site/content/docs/5.3/migration.md

 - <span class="badge text-warning-emphasis bg-warning-subtle">Deprecated</span> `.text-muted` will be replaced by `.text-body-secondary` in v6.

-  With the addition of the expanded theme colors and variables, the `.text-muted` variables and utility have been deprecated with v5.3.0.
+  With the addition of the experienciaanded theme colors and variables, the `.text-muted` variables and utility have been deprecated with v5.3.0.
 Its default value has also been reassigned to the new `--bs-secondary-color` CSS variable to better support color modes.
 It will be removed in v6.0.0.

 - Adds new `.overflow-x`, `.overflow-y`, and several `.object-fit-*` utilities. _The object-fit property is used to specify how an `<img>` or `<video>` should be resized to fit its container, giving us a responsive alternative to using `background-image` for a resizable fill/fit image._